-- The type of hardener used.
-These give a range of setting times from one hour to ten hours. - The temperature of the environment and the materials where the adhesive is being applied. - The application of heat.
+- → The type of hardener used.
+These give a range of setting times from one hour to ten hours. - → The temperature of the environment and the materials where the adhesive is being applied. - → The application of heat.
 The more heat applied the less time taken for the adhesive to set.

-Preparation: Before mixing any two-part adhesive, it is extremely important to read and understand the manufacturer's instructions on the container and, if necessary obtain a copy of the material safety data sheet for the product.
+Preparation Before mixing any two-part adhesive, read and understand the manufacturer's instructions on the container and, if necessary obtain a copy of the Safety Data Sheet for the product.
 Use the exact quantities recommended as increasing or decreasing the quantities can reduce the strength of the glue.